xrdocs/design/_blogs/2020-09-20-converged-sdn-transport-3_5-hld.md

 SLA, and uses PCEP to dynamically program the ingress node with a specific SR-TE Policy.

+### Traffic Engineering - Dynamic Anycast-SID Paths and Blackhole Avoidance

+As shown in Figure 7, inter-domain resilience and load-balancing is satisfied by using the same Anycast SID on each boundary node.
+Starting in CST 3.5 Anycast SIDs are used by a centralized SR-PCE without having to define an explicit SID list.
+Anycast SIDs are learned via the topology information distributed to the SR-PCE using BGP-LS.
+Once the SR-PCE knows the location of a set of Anycast SIDs, it will utilize the SID in the path computation to an egress node.
+The SR-PCE will only utilize the Anycast SID if it has a valid path to the next SID in the computed path, meaning if one ABR loses it's path to the adjacent domain, the SR-PCE will update the head-end path with one utilizing a normal node SID to ensure traffic is not blackhole.

+It is also possible to withdraw an anycast SID from the topology by using the conditional route advertisement feature for IS-IS, new in 3.5.
+Once the anycast SID Loopback has been withdrawn, it will no longer be used in a SR Policy path.
+Conditional route advertisement can be used for SR-TE Policies with Anycast SIDs in either dynamic or static SID candidate paths.
+Conditional route advertisement is implemented by supplying the router with a list of remote prefixes to monitor for reachability in the RIB.
+If those routes disappear from the RIB, the interface route will be withdrawn.

 ## Transport Controller Path Computation Engine (PCE)

 ### Segment Routing Path Computation Element (SR-PCE)